 Warsaw, Poland – Mastering the English language is as important as it has ever been.
-So what are the best and worst countries in the world in terms of English proficiency?
-How does Central Europe compare?
+So what are the best and worst countries in the world in terms of English skills and proficiency, and how does Central Europe compare?

-Poles most proficient in English in Central Europe, Czechs improving rapidly
+Poles most proficient in English in CEE, Czechs improving rapidly

 According to the EF English Proficiency Index (EF EPI), a ranking of 88 countries based on their population’s proficiency in English language, Poland was the best performing country in Central Europe.